sunny/actor/README.md

 ### Conditions

-You can ensure an input is included in a collection by using `in` (unreleased yet):
+You can ensure an input is included in a collection by using `in`:

 ```rb
 class Pay < Actor